meldurson/Portable_Pals/README.md

     - Monster Modifier

-    \* standard equipment from random pool, this includes Fueling weapons or type of Dverger Mage (not custom items that are given to creatures possibvle with some mods)
+    \* standard equipment from random pool, this includes Fueling weapons or type of Dverger Mage (not custom items that are given to creatures possible with some mods)

 </details>